ColinKennedy/USD-Cookbook/tricks/custom_schemas_with_python_bindings/README.md

 [testing_the_compiled_schema_python](testing_the_compiled_schema_python)
 , are test projects that include the custom schemas that you would have just built.
-These can be used to show how to include the schemas and also check to make sure nothing broke in te process.
+These can be used to show how to include the schemas and also check to make sure nothing broke in the process.

 ## References